Earthworm Jim (video game): Release

 Eurocom ported a compressed and scaled down version for the Game Boy.
 It was hindered by the lack of color, lack of graphical detail due to both processor and small screen size, choppy animations, and a lack of buttons, which made it hard to control.
 This version was also ported to the Game Gear, which included color graphics, but still suffered from all of the other problems of the Game Boy version.
 A direct port of the Game Gear version was also brought to the Master System, but only in Brazil.
-However, it only has 4 levels, and the boss in "What The Heck?" is missing.
+However, it only has 4 levels, and the boss in "What the Heck?" is missing.

 A conversion of the game was also being developed by German studio Softgold and planned to be published by Atari Corporation for both the Atari Jaguar and the Atari Jaguar CD, but it was never finished due to the departure of Normen B. Kowalewski from Atari, who was the lead developer of the port, sometime between or at the end of 1995.
 The alpha prototype, which consisted of basic character animations, and the source code of the conversion are currently lost.

-The game also had a MS-DOS port released in a package titled "Earthworm Jim 1 & 2: The Whole Can 'O Worms" (along with the MS-DOS port of Earthworm Jim 2) with redrawn graphics and missing the level "Intestinal Distress".
+The game also had an MS-DOS port released in a package titled Earthworm Jim 1 & 2: The Whole Can 'O Worms (along with the MS-DOS port of Earthworm Jim 2) with redrawn graphics and missing the level "Intestinal Distress".
 The game was ported by Rainbow Arts.

-In 2001 Game Titan ported the Super NES version to the Game Boy Advance.
-Despite the extra power of the Game Boy Advance, this version still ran very poorly, with poor animation, missing details, and was widely criticized.
+In 2001, Game Titan ported the Super NES version to the Game Boy Advance.
+Despite the extra power of the Game Boy Advance, this version still ran very poorly, with bad animation, and missing details, and was widely criticized.

-The game was re-released digitally on a number of platforms in the late 2000s as well.
+The game was re-released digitally on some platforms in the late 2000s as well.
 The original Genesis version was released through Wii's Virtual Console service in Europe on October 3, 2008, in North America on October 27, 2008 and in Japan on December 16, 2008.
-The Genesis version was also re-released on the Nintendo Switch Online + Expansion Pack on September 15, 2022.
-The MS-DOS version was re-released through DOSbox emulation on GOG.com on October 7, 2008 and on Steam on November 4, 2009.
+The Genesis version was also re-released on the Nintendo Classics service on September 15, 2022.
+The MS-DOS version was re-released through DOSbox emulation on GOG.com on October 7, 2008, and on Steam on November 4, 2009.

 Earthworm Jim is included in the Sega Genesis Mini console.